hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

 We posit an issuer, Faber College, that wants to issue credentials compliant with this trust framework.
 This means that Faber College wants the `issue-edu` privilege defined at http://kmk.org/tf/issue-edu (see the second item in the `privileges` array).
 It wants to create credentials that contain the following field: `"trust_framework": "http://https://kmk.org/uni-accred-trust-fw/v1/tf.json"` (see the `data_uri` field).
 It wants to have a credential from KMK proving its accreditation (see second item in the `rules` array).

 Faber is required by this trust framework to accept the terms of service published at http://kmk.org/tf/tos, because it can't get the `issue-edu` privilege without incurring that duty (see the `accept-kmk-tos` duty in the second item in the `rules` array).
-KMK by implication incurs the obligation to enforce these terms of service when it issues a credential to Faber.
+KMK by implication incurs the obligation to enforce these terms of service when it issues a credential attesting Faber's accreditation and compliance with the trust framework.

 Assuming that Faber proceeds and satisfies KMK, Faber is now considered a `school` as far as this trust framework is concerned.